 - Media relations

 Law Firm Marketing Manager

-If you have more than one person in your marketing department, then the manager would be below your CMO and director.
-The manager would perform all of the day to day tasks and manage the coordinator beneath them.
+If you have more than one person in your legal marketing department, then the manager would be below your CMO and director.
+The manager would perform all of the day-to-day tasks and manage the coordinator beneath them.
 You can also hire a manager that oversees the hiring of independent contractors and their work product production.

 You can assign your manager with these tasks: